EmiLzLz/newsApp/README.md

 # About

+I made the app with a SPA structure.
+I used a router file, to divide the news by sections and show the corresponding html content.

-There are 5 news areas in the app.
+There are 5 news sections in the app.

 Each news item has an author, date, and an image.